amitv87/PiP/README.md

 ## Features
 * Clone any visibile window
-* Clone any active display
+* Clone multiple active display
 * Crop the preview
 * Auto and manual resize preserving the aspect ratio
 * Multiple window preview from same process, ```cmd+n``` to open and ```cmd+w``` to close